Everyone wants lakes, rivers and streams that are safe to swim in, gather food from, and that support healthy ecosystems.

 Diverting, controlling and extracting water all change the natural flow in, and between, waterways.
 This can impact freshwater species and ecosystems.

-ORC's environmental monitoring team undertake monthly testing at sites across the region, which enables the state and trends of water quality to be tracked over time.
-The results are analysed and published in State of the Environment reports (SOE) which can be found here.
+ORC's environmental monitoring team undertakes monthly testing at sites across the region, which enables the state and trends of water quality to be tracked over time.
+The results are analysed and published in State of the Environment reports (SOE) which can be found on our water care reports and publications page.

 Like all regional councils, ORC provides SOE information to Land Air Water Aotearoa (LAWA) to add to their national database.
-Check Otago results here.
-During summer months LAWA also shows information about water quality of popular swimming spots in the region.
-This is collected weekly, and is different from SOE data, which gives a longer-term view of water quality.
+Check Otago results on lawa.org.nz.
+During summer months, LAWA also shows information about water quality of popular swimming spots in the region.
+This is collected weekly and is different from SOE data, which gives a longer-term view of water quality.

 Our current water plan includes rules that are designed to give farmers, foresters and other rural landholders the freedom to manage their land to ensure good water quality in Otago waterways.
 This water plan is now under review.